On the additive image of 0th persistent homology: Quiver representations

 Let $L$ denote the one-loop quiver.
-First we observe that a representation $(S,a)\in \rep(L,\set)$ corresponds to a quiver where each vertex has out-degree one (sometimes called a \emph{functional graph}), as illustrated by the following diagram:
+First we observe that a representation $(S,a)\in \rep(L,\set)$, consisting of a single set $S$ and a map $a \colon S \to S$, corresponds to a quiver where each vertex is an element of $S$ and has out-degree one (sometimes called a \emph{functional graph}), as illustrated by the following diagram: